France Travel Planner by Tom Brosnahan & Jane Fisher Transport for Nice, France

 Validation

-You are required to validate your ticket or pass each time you take a tram ride.
-Validation machines are inside each tram car, and on major station platforms.
+You are required to validate your ticket or pass each time you enter a tram or bus.
+Tap your transit pass or smartphone on the target-like Validation machine inside each tram car and bus.

 Bus